vishnubharadwaj00/DataScientistSalaryPredictor/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-- Created a web application (access it [here](http://ds-salary-predictor.herokuapp.com/))that estimates Data Science salaries (MAE~\$20k) to help data scientists better understand what salaries they might expect during COVID-19
+- Created a web application (access it [here](http://ds-salary-predictor.herokuapp.com/)) that estimates Data Science salaries (MAE~\$20k) to help data scientists better understand what salaries they might expect during COVID-19
 - Webscraped job data from Glassdoor using Selenium and Chromedriver
 - Feature engineered from the text of the job description to quantify the value companies place on skills like Python, R, AWS, Hadoop and many other skills, and also knowledge required typically like Algorithmic Knowledge and Statistical Knowledge.
 - Optimized Linear, Lasso and Random Forest Regressors using GridsearchCV to reach the best model.
-- Built a web application for users to input data and recieve an estimate, using Streamlit and Heroku.
+- Built a web application for users to input data and receive an estimate, using Streamlit and Heroku.

 ## Motivation

-(Inspired by Ken Jee's Youtube Playlist: [](https://github.com/PlayingNumbers/ds_salary_proj))
+(Inspired by Ken Jee's Youtube Playlist: [Github Repo used](https://github.com/PlayingNumbers/ds_salary_proj))

 During the COVID-19 pandemic, employment levels have reached new lows.
 The tech industry has also been affected by this, and subsequently, Data Scientists as well.
 Being able to get a good job right now, with a salary proportionate to the skills they possess is important, and at the same time, much more different compared to more normal period of time.
 This tool provides a means to help estimate how much salary one might recieve right now, based on their skills, as well as the company hiring them.